Police Explorer Program

 Bicycle Registration Program

-As a service to our residents, Denton County Water District Police Department officers free bicycle registration.
+As a service to our residents, Elm Ridge Police Department officers free bicycle registration.
 In registering your bike with the department, you significantly increase the chances of it being returned in the case of theft or loss.
 Further, it may act as an excellent tool in the event of a lost or missing child unable to give police current contact information.
 Contact us today to receive a bicycle registration form.

 Patrol Ride-Along Program